jd1306/aap-casc-demo/README.md

 1.  **First, copy your config files:** Before you can import, you must place your configuration files into the `imports` directory for your environment.
     ```bash
     # (Assuming you already exported)
-    # cp aap_vars/my_prod/exports/aapexport.../controller_projects.yml aap_vars/my_prod/imports/
+    # cp orgs_vars/OCP0Lab/my_prod/exports/my_prod_export.../controller_projects.yml orgs_vars/OCP0Lab/my_prod/imports/
     ```

 2.  **Run the import script:**
     ```bash
-    ./import.sh my_prod -t "controller_projects"
+    ./import.sh OCP0Lab my_prod -t "controller_projects"
     ```
 * **What this does:**
-    1. Reads `aap_vars/my_prod/vars.env` to get the version.
+    1. Reads `orgs_vars/OCP0Lab/my_prod/vars.env` to get the version.
-    2. Reads connection details from your encrypted `aap_vars/my_prod/vault.yml`.
+    2. Reads connection details from your encrypted `orgs_vars/OCP0Lab/my_prod/vault.yml`.
     3. Connects to your AAP instance.
-    4. Applies *only* the configurations found that match the `controller_projects` tag.
+    4. Applies *only* the configurations found that match the `controller_projects` tag from both the environment's `imports` directory and the organization's `common` directory.

 > **💡 How to find all available tags?**
 >
 > The available tags are different for each AAP version and are now defined in the `script_vars/` directory.
 >
-> To see a full list of supported tags, run the script with just an environment name and no options (like `-a` or `-t`).
+> To see a full list of supported tags, run the script with just an organization name and environment name and no options (like `-a` or `-t`).
 >
 > ```bash
-> ./export.sh my_prod
+> ./export.sh OCP0Lab my_prod
 > ```
 >
 > This will show the `Usage:` help text, which dynamically lists all valid tags for the version associated with `my_prod`.